-- 1. That Council delegates authority to the CEO until 30 June 2022 to bid on a second hand Street Sweeper that may become available at auction with a maximum purchase price of \$220,000 + GST, including any sales commission. - 2.
-The event that a successful bid is placed, the agreed purchase price will be disclosed at a future Council meeting. - 3.
-If a Street Sweeper becomes available through a direct sale process other than auction, a report will be presented to a future Council Meeting for consideration.
+- 1. That Council delegates authority to the CEO until 30 June 2022 to purchase a second hand Street Sweeper that may become available at auction or by a direct sale process with a maximum purchase price of \$220,000 + GST, including any sales commission. - 2.
+In the event that a purchase is concluded, the agreed purchase price will be disclosed at a future Council meeting.